eugeis/shellchat/README.md

 #### **Example 1: Counting Deployed Pods Across All Namespaces**

 **Input:**
-`sc list how many pods are deployed in all namespaces`
+`shc list how many pods are deployed in all namespaces`

 **Output:**
 ```shell